GSmithApps/hindent/README.md

 - [ ] make a sphinx site
   - [ ] convert readme to rst (change in pyproject.toml as well)
 - [ ] push to conda (in addition to pypi)

+# unsolved

+I'm not sure if this syntax retains lisp's homoiconicity.
+That's something to think more about

+# clojure replacements

+- list for lists
+- vector for vectors
+- hash-map for maps
+- set or hash-set for sets

 # Notes For Grant